AmYre/my42/README.md

 My collection of projects from the 42 curriculum

 For now on you will find :

 -   Libft
 -   Printf
 -   B2bRoot
 -   GetNextLine
 -   SoLong
 -   PushSwap
 -   Pipex
 -   MiniShell
+-   Philosophers
+-   NetPractice
+-   Cub3d
+-   CPP Modules
+-   Inception
+-   WebServ
+-   Transcendence

 ## OpenSource

 This represents blood, sweat and tears.
 But feel free to use it, just as I used other repos to help me in this enlighting journey.
 At 42, many think of reading other repos as cheating.
 I couldn't desagree more.
 Tools in our cultural society is all about how we use them.